UniMath/agda-unimath/src/group-theory/isomorphisms-abelian-groups.lagda.md

     (f : hom-Ab A B) → is-iso-Ab A B f → is-equiv-hom-Ab A B f is-equiv-is-iso-Ab = is-equiv-is-iso-Group (group-Ab A) (group-Ab B)

-  equiv-iso-equiv-Ab : equiv-Ab A B ≃ type-iso-Ab A B equiv-iso-equiv-Ab = equiv-iso-equiv-Group (group-Ab A) (group-Ab B)
+  equiv-iso-equiv-Ab : equiv-Ab A B ≃ iso-Ab A B equiv-iso-equiv-Ab = equiv-iso-equiv-Group (group-Ab A) (group-Ab B)

-  iso-equiv-Ab : equiv-Ab A B → type-iso-Ab A B iso-equiv-Ab = iso-equiv-Group (group-Ab A) (group-Ab B)
+  iso-equiv-Ab : equiv-Ab A B → iso-Ab A B iso-equiv-Ab = iso-equiv-Group (group-Ab A) (group-Ab B)
 ```